SaksitP/hi-folks/README.md

 # hi-folks
-i wanna try to create website for fun.
+try to use ReactJS to create website.